-To control a measurement system as complex as the one proposed in this work, it was necessary to design an electronic system capable of: (i) allowing the introduction, in a controlled manner, of the different chemical compounds into the manifolds to prepare the different solutions in order to detect simultaneously the different analytes; (ii) introduce the analyte in the µchambers to carry out the measurement and (iii) extract the used up materials from manifolds and µchambers, clean the prototype and regenerate the sensors to be able to carry out the next measurement.
-Figure 5 shows the two main electronic subsystems.
+To control a measurement structure as complex as the one proposed in this work, it was necessary to design an electronic system capable of: (i) acting on the different microvalves and micropumps for allowing the introduction, in a controlled manner, of the different chemical compounds into the manifolds to prepare the different solutions in order to detect simultaneously the different analytes; (ii) manage the introduction of the analyte in the µchambers to carry out the measurement and (iii) extract the used up materials from manifolds and µchambers, clean the prototype and regenerate the sensors to be able to carry out the next measurement.
+Figure 5 shows a block diagram that presents the main characteristics of the two electronic subsystems that make up the complete electronic system: The excitation signal generator and acquisition electronic subsystem and the central unit subsystem.